Reduce costs, environmental impact and more

 - Protection for neighbours in transit

-- Hygiene / cleaning
+- Hygiene and cleaning

-- Reduced shedding
+- Reduce shedding

-- Enhanced stacking ability / strength
+- Enhanced stacking ability and strength

 - Reduced storage requirement